11 Natural Remedies with Avocado

 The avocado tree can grow up to 20 meters (65 feet) and produce 120 fruits per year, which is the only part you can eat as the bark and leaves are toxic (especially for pets).

 The Aztecs regarded the avocado as the fruit of fertility.
 Moreover, “ahucuatl” in their language means “testicle.”
 They also believed it had aphrodisiac powers.
-It has been used since that time to treat male sexual problems.
+Since then, it’s been used to treat male sexual problems.

-At the same time, it has a lot of vitamin E, protects against heart disease and provides a healthy dose of monounsaturated fat (which lowers cholesterol and protects the arteries and it also dilates blood vessels so that the blood flows better).
-However, many people who are dieting do not eat this fruit because it has a high amount of calories (227 calories each fruit).
+Also, it has a lot of vitamin E, protects against heart disease and provides a healthy dose of monounsaturated fat, which lowers cholesterol, protects the arteries and dilates blood vessels so blood flows better.
+However, many people who are dieting do not eat this fruit because it is high in calories: each avocado contains 227 calories.

 The avocado contains the ten most important natural mineral elements:

-All of these help, for example, to enhance cellular metabolism.
-Furthermore, the avocado also has oleic acid which removes intestinal worms and free radicals, which helps prevent the occurrence of certain types of cancers, especially lung cancer.
-For being such a wonderful source of vitamin A, B6 and folic acid, it is recommended for people with rheumatoid arthritis and diabetes.
+All of these can help improve the cellular metabolism.
+Furthermore, the avocado has oleic acid which can help get rid of intestinal worms and free radicals, which helps prevent the occurrence of certain types of cancers, especially lung cancer.

-Avocados also help reduce gas, improve vision, reduce bleeding gums, strengthen bones, counteract flu and colds, combat diarrhea, are effective against constipation and relieve headaches, among other uses.
+Avocados can help reduce gas, improve vision, relieve bleeding gums, combat diarrhea, strengthen bones, and counteract the flu and colds.
+They are also effective against constipation and relieve headaches, among other uses.

-For external use, the avocado (more precisely, its oil) delays aging of the skin, giving a healthy and smooth appearance without wrinkles.
+With external use, the avocado (more precisely, its oil) delays skin aging, giving a healthy, smooth and wrinkle-free appearance.
 It keeps hair stay shiny and silky, and is used to control stretch marks and dry skin.
-It also fights dandruff and lice and nits.
+It also fights dandruff, lice and nits.